AamuApp/muffinsplantshop/README.md

 - After Netlify is done building, go to your repository at GitHub and edit the file `config-client.js` and insert your Stripe *public key*, commit the file.
 - After Netlify is done building again, everything should work.
 If not, go through every step to make sure everything was done correctly.

+## General notes

+This is a demo, a starting point that you should probably edit quite a bit until it's ready for your needs.
+At the moment the following is true:

+- The products are hosted on Aamu.app.
+- The purchases will be visible at Stripe.
+Currently they will not be stored into Aamu.app.
+This is something you can change if you need to.
+- At the moment there is no email confirmation for the customer.
+This is also something that needs to be added when this is taken to production use.

 ## Live demo hosted on Netlify
 [https://aamu-muffinsplantshop.netlify.app/](https://aamu-muffinsplantshop.netlify.app/)